 - Nice Hat: Tubby and most of his fellow instruments.

-- Non-Standard Character Design: The people that lived in the Singing City are much more cartoonish than those living outside of it, Prince Cello was the only instrument with a realistic human-like face and Celeste was also the most human-looking of all the melodies.
+- Non-Standard Character Design: The people that live in the Singing City are much more cartoonish than those living outside of it, Prince Cello was the only instrument with a realistic human-like face and Celeste was also the most human-looking of all the melodies.

 - Random Events Plot: Tubby's trip to the circus and then the musical city was added to this film's plot, having nothing to do with the original song.